 Lay the rolled-up towel on the floor and take off your shoes and socks.
 Then stamp on the towel until it becomes damp underfoot as the water in the fabric is absorbed into the towelling.
 I call this my happy dance as I am celebrating the completion of my project.

-Place a clean, dry towel onto your ironing board.
+Place a clean, dry towel onto your ironing board or heatproof working surface.

-Unwrap the stitched piece and lay it, face down, onto the dry towel and gently ease into shape.
+Unwrap the stitched piece and lay it, face down, onto the dry towel.
+Gently ease into shape.

 Taking a warm iron, press the work from the back, to help it to dry.
 Do not use steam and make sure to keep the iron moving at all times.
-You don't want to scorch it!
+You don't want to scorch your work!

-When the piece is ironed smooth leave it laying flat to air dry thoroughly.
+When the piece is smooth leave it laying flat to air dry thoroughly.

 If you are going to frame your work, then you may find my page on stretching the fabric before framing helpful.